 In the spring of each year, Twin Rivers Unified schools are required by the state to administer a physical fitness test to all students in fifth, seventh and ninth grades.
 The physical fitness test is a standardized evaluation that measures each student's ability to perform fitness tasks in six major areas.
 Students that meet or exceed the standards in all six fitness areas are considered to be physically fit or in the healthy fitness zone (HFZ).
-The school does not enroll ninth graders; thus, there are no scores to report.
+The school did not enroll ninth graders, so there is no data in this section to report.